-In line with Abstract’s philosophy for its speculative office development in Croydon, St Vincent Plaza has been designed to provide top-quality, city-centre office accommodation at a highly competitive rent of £23.00 per sq ft.
-Having been designed to accommodate an occupational density of up to one person per 6 m², the cost of operation per workstation is significantly lower than in competing Grade A office developments in Glasgow City Centre and any other major city in the UK.
+In line with Abstract’s philosophy for ‘uncompromising value’ St Vincent Plaza has been designed to provide top-quality, city-centre office accommodation at highly competitive rents.
+Having been designed to accommodate an occupational density of up to one person per 6 sqm, the cost of operation per workstation is significantly lower than in competing Grade A office developments in Glasgow City Centre and any other major city in the UK.
 It provides very efficient and environmentally-friendly office accommodation delivered into a Glasgow office market where the supply of new Grade A offices has significantly reduced.

-Construction began in the Summer of 2013 and completed in Q4 2015.
-This striking building provides 172,000 sq ft of Grade A office space over lower ground, ground and 10 upper floors.
-A prestigious double height reception, concierge-style services and virtually column free, flexible floor plates of 17,000 sq ft with fantastic views, make this an exceptional workplace.
+Completed in Q4 2015, this striking building provides 172,000 sq ft of Grade A office space over lower ground, ground and 10 upper floors.
+A prestigious double height reception, concierge-style services and virtually column free, flexible floor plates from 12,000 to 17,000 sq ft with fantastic views, make this an exceptional workspace.

 THE FLORENCE BUILDING

 The Florence Building is a brand new 5-storey 60,535 sq ft office development in the heart of Basingstoke, Hampshire.
 It represents the fourth in a series of speculative office buildings developed and equity financed by Abstract.

 With flexible internal floorplates The Florence Building will offer the lowest cost per workstation in the South East.
 The design targets an EPC A rating and BREEAM Excellent 2014, with low operating costs through the use of highly sustainable technologies.
 The building is designed for occupancy of 1:8m² with capacity to increase to 1:6m².